Pievalta takes its name from the small pieve, or rural church that is posted at the entrance of the property.

 The site is completed by a small lake in the middle of the vineyards, the wine cellar, the farmhouse, olive trees and a small vegetable garden.

 In Montecarotto, in Contrada Busche, there are 4.4 hectares of vines.

 Two parcels of Verdicchio that rest on sandstone and clay soils with infiltrations of clay originating from the landslide movement of the Holocene; a place of which wine expert Mario Soldati wrote in 1970 in his book “Vino al vino” when tasting a white wine from the area and defining it so good that “there is not even a Chablis that holds up.
 We are in the presence of a prodigy.”

 The third site is Mount Follonica, a ventilated hill with steep slopes from which you can see the sea, a point of energy which on its summit there is a small forest and the remains of a longobard watchtower that testifies the existence of the “Castrum Follonice” in the Middle Ages.

 The vineyards of Pievalta lie on the two opposite sides of this mountain which in turn belong to two different castles, that of San Paolo di Jesi and Cupramontana.

 San Paolo di Jesi

-The soil of this vineyard is characterized by marine sedimentary formation of alpine origin transported by sea currents on the Adriatic ridge 4 to 5 million years ago.
+On the side of San Paolo di Jesi there are 5.30 hectares of Verdicchio from which the Riserva is produced.
+The soil is characterized by sedimentary formations of Alpine origin transported by marine currents on the Adriatic ridge 4-5 million years ago.

-Calcareous siliceous sandstone, interlaced with more or less clayey and/or silty marl, deriving from the formation of Blue Clay, subappeninic deposits dating back to the Pliocene Epoch.
+Silico-calcareous sandstones, interspersed with more or less clayey and/or silty marls deriving from the formation of the Blue Clays, “sub-Apennine” deposits dating back to the Pliocene.

 In vineyard organic and biodynamic farming